About Me

 WELCOME TO MY PAGE!

-Here’s a bit about me: I am a Geordie lass, of humble origins, of which I am proud.
-Proud, too, that I have managed to forge the path that I have – now a lapsed litigation lawyer, psychology lecturer and research professor; always a free spirit.
-I am officially ‘retired,’ I mainly write fiction which makes no money so I live on a pension.
-My feet are perennially itchy, they carry a nomadic soul who likes to go where the mood takes me.
+Here’s a bit about me: Geordie lass, of which I am proud.
+Proud, too, that I have forged the path I have – a lapsed litigation lawyer, psychology lecturer and research professor; always a free spirit, now officially ‘retired,’ I mainly write fiction and I live on a pension.
+I’m a nomadic soul who likes to go where the mood takes me.
 Currently I am Brexiled in France for the duration.
-I was dreading Brexit and hoped against hope that it wouldn’t happen, but it did, so I made my own exit to a saner place from which vantage point England looks increasingly Little.
-I maintain my allegiance to Scotland, I’m keeping my studio in Edinburgh and counting on Scotland going Indie.
-Brexit as far as I can see is doing nothing but damage in so many ways.
-Summers I spend off grid in a cabin in Norway.
+Currently living in a tiny studio (10m sq) in Paris in the Marais – in a chambre de bonne on the 6th floor (under the roof) but there’s a lift.
+I maintain my allegiances: to Scotland (hoping against hope that one day it will go Indie) and Northumberland where my true heart lies.
+Summers I often spend off-grid in a cabin in Norway.

 35051317_10156921609446062_8405452140180406272_n

-I studied Creative Writing at the NCLA in Newcastle, and at Edinburgh University and was but not any longer the fiction judge for the Young Writers’ Awards at the Lit&Phil in Newcastle.
+I studied Creative Writing at the NCLA in Newcastle, and at Edinburgh University.

 My debut novel The Confession of Stella Moon was published in 2016 by Saraband.
 The novel won the Andrea Badenoch Award, was long-listed for the Bath Novel Award and the Guardian’s #NotTheBooker prize, and shortlisted for the Charles Pick Fellowship and the Dundee International Book Prize.
 It was picked as one of the READ REGIONAL titles for 2017 by NewWritingNorth